rakshitachoudhary/Pedestrian-Detection/readme.md

     3. Faster-RCNN: Use the command: `python eval_faster_rcnn.py --root <path to dataset root directory> -- test <path to test json> --out <path to output json>`

 Note: `<path to dataset root directory>` corresponds to the directory where `PennFudanPed` folder is located.

+## Collaborators

+Done with [Deepak](https://github.com/deepakkhichar) as a part of the course COL780 - Computer Vision at IIT Delhi.